Skip to content

 "cmake-format path/to/CMakeLists.txt"

-• 10 warmup runs — allow the OS page cache and branch predictor to reach a steady state before measurements are recorded
+• Warmup runs — allow the OS page cache and branch predictor to reach a steady state before measurements are recorded

-• 50 timed runs — give hyperfine enough samples for a stable mean and tight confidence interval
+• Timed runs — give hyperfine enough samples for a stable mean and tight confidence interval (50 for per-file, 10 for the much slower whole-repo runs)

 • Geometric mean — used instead of arithmetic mean because it is resistant to outliers and gives equal weight to each fixture regardless of absolute runtime